thinh-vu/thinh-vu/README.md

 ### 🐳 About me

-- :telescope: Crafting Vietnam's Financial Landscape with vnstock — Open Source, Quality Code, and a Data-Driven Commitment to Automated Excellence.
+- :telescope: Simplifying Stock Analysis and Trading in Vietnam — The Leading Open Source, Automated Solution with Vnstock.

 ---